akamming/esp_domoticz_opentherm_handler/README.md

 - Uses a linear curve between BoilerTempAtPlus20 and BoilerTempAtMinus10.
 - Curvature parameter allows non-linear adjustments.
 - Heating is disabled when outside temperature exceeds SwitchHeatingOffAt.
 - Reference Room Compensation adjusts setpoint if room temperature deviates from climate setpoint.
+Can be configured to work in one direction (only increase when room temp < setpoint) or bidirectional (also decrease when room temp > setpoint).

 ### Holiday Mode
 - Disables thermostat control while maintaining frost protection.